Back to Everyday accounts

 Releasing the funds

-The deceased’s individual accounts with the funds can’t be transferred into the beneficiary’s name.
+The person’s individual accounts with the funds can’t be transferred into the beneficiary’s name.
 The account must be closed, and the funds transferred into another nominated account.

 We can’t distribute funds to different beneficiaries’ accounts – we’ll only pay one lump sum amount to a nominated account.

-If the solicitor/administrator/executor wants to keep the deceased accounts (estate) going:
+If the solicitor/administrator/executor wants to keep the person’s accounts (estate) going:

-• The solicitor/administrator/executor needs to go in to a branch with the appropriate identification and Probate/Letters of Administration.
+• they’ll need to go in to a branch with the appropriate identification and Probate/Letters of Administration

-If there is an outstanding balance owing on a BNZ credit card or personal loan, we can deduct this amount from the funds held by the deceased customer to reduce or repay such debt.
+If there is an outstanding balance owing on a BNZ credit card or personal loan, we can deduct this amount from the funds held by the person to reduce or repay such debt.

-For more information relating to such deductions, please refer to section 5 of our Standard Terms and Conditions.
+For more information, please refer to section 5 of our Standard Terms and Conditions.

 Insolvent estates

-If the estate has more debts with BNZ than assets/funds, we’ll work with the solicitor/administrator/executor on the settlement of this.
+If the estate has more debts with BNZ than assets or funds, we’ll work with the solicitor/administrator/executor on the settlement of this.

-Deceased who are company directors, trustees on a business account, or guarantors on an account
+If the person was a company director, trustee on a business account, or guarantor on an account

 Contact us or visit a branch for more information.